madhu0505096/SQL-CaseStudies/casestudy1.md

 Ramen is the most frequent and it was purchased 8 times by all customers combined.

+curry is the second most frequent and it was purchased 4 times by all customers combined.

+sushi is the third most frequent and it was purchased 3 times by all customers combined.

 ## __Question5:Which item was the most popular for each customer?__